-While no published rules, regulations, or criteria existed for the approval of a new religious group, the MERA reportedly considered the group's size, theology, belief system, and availability of other worship opportunities before granting approval, and reportedly employed the same criteria whether the group was Muslim or non-Muslim.
-Sources said the precise process remained vague, although there were reports of the MERA consulting with existing communities before ruling on the application of a new community.
-Sources also said the MERA sometimes would not reject an application, but just not issue a ruling, which reportedly had occurred with at least one Christian group.
+While no published rules, regulations, or criteria existed for the registration of a new religious group, the MERA reportedly considered the group's size, theology, belief system, and availability of other worship opportunities before granting registration, and reportedly employed the same criteria whether the group was Muslim or non-Muslim.
+Sources said the precise process remained vague, although there were reports of the MERA consulting with existing religious communities before ruling on the application of a new religious group.
+Sources also said the MERA sometimes would not reject an application, but just not issue a ruling.
 According to the MERA, there was no limit on the number of religious groups it could register.
+The Church of Jesus Christ of the Latter Day Saints had reportedly not received approval for registration from the MERA because it had not identified a sponsor in the Christian community.

 The MERA continued to monitor sermons at mosques to ensure imams did not discuss political topics.
-The government continued to require all Ibadhi and Sunni imams to preach sermons within the parameters of standardized texts it distributed monthly.
+All imams were required to preach sermons within politically and socially acceptable parameters the government distributed monthly, with outlines of acceptable topics along with approved Friday sermons.
 The government continued to fund the salaries of some Ibadhi and Sunni imams, but not of Shia or non-Muslim religious leaders.
+The grand mufti remained the only imam able to speak publicly outside of the designated government parameters.